NCAS-CMS/cfa-conventions/source/cfa.md

 contain the data of selected variables, rather those variables contain metadata that provide instructions on how to create their data as an aggregation of data from other sources.
-The CFA conventions are only concerned with the aggregation of external data sources, and so must be used in conjunction with the CF (Climate and Forecast) metadata conventions, that provide all of the metadata required to physically interpret geoscientific variables.
+The CFA conventions are only concerned with the aggregation of external data sources, and must be used in conjunction with the CF (Climate and Forecast) metadata conventions, that provide all of the metadata required to physically interpret geoscientific variables.